How to Utilise the CGT 6 Year Rule to Reduce Capital Gains Tax

 For instance, suppose you have lived in one property and then moved into a second property for an extended period.
 Under the six-year absence rule, both properties could potentially be considered your main residence for the first six years after moving out of the first property.
 This raises the issue of determining which property qualifies as your main residence for CGT purposes when you sell either property.

-You do not need to make this decision until you sell your property and file your tax return.
+You do not need to make this decision until you sell your property and file your annual income tax return.
 At that point, you can assess the capital gains on both properties and choose which one provides the most tax benefits as your main residence.

-Your accountant can assist you in determining which property will yield the most tax-effective benefits.
+An accountant can assist you in determining which property will yield the most tax-effective benefits.

 Can foreign residents benefit from the 6-year CGT rule?